pedronis/contextual/README.rst

 contextual: providing context for shell command invocations
 ===========================================================

-`contextual` is a utility that given the current working directory walks the tree to find relevant context(s), based on path prefixes and landmark conditions (simple ``test`` like checks), to apply before invoking the given command.
+`contextual`:title: is a utility that given the current working directory walks the tree to find relevant context(s), based on path prefixes and landmark conditions (simple ``test`` like checks), to apply before invoking the given command.
 It takes a configuration file with rules and the